Anabaa/ECE532_FALL20_PROJECT_NabaaAli/index.md

 Cardiovascular disease includes a wide range of conditions affecting heart and arteries.
 In this project, a publicly available dataset which consists of 70000 observations of potential patients is obtained from [here](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset).
-The dataset is based on 11 features and a label of whether the patient observed suffers from a cardiovascular disease or not.
+The dataset is based on 11 features and a label of whether the patient observed suffers from a cardiovascular disease (y = 1) or not (y = -1) .
 The attributes may be categorized as objective, examination and subjective.
 Objective attributes are based on factual information, while the subjective ones are basically information given by the patients themselves.